-What is a Report?
+What Is A Report?

 A report is a collection of data gathered and organized together to serve a specific purpose for a particular audience.
 It may be delivered verbally or through a written document.

-How to Write a Complete Report
+How To Write A Complete Report

 Reports provide us with detailed facts and evaluations for a specific subject matter or audience.
 Having a reliable set of tools will quicken the task at hand.
-In making a business report or a project report, ready-made sheet templates and cover page templates will come in handy.
+In making a handover report or a project report, ready-made sheet templates and cover page templates will come in handy.
 Utilizing all the available research and reporting materials will make your report more comprehensive and reliable.

-1. Know the Aim of the Report
+1. Know The Aim Of The Report

-2. Conduct a Research
+2. Conduct A Detailed Research

-To gain more insight and data regarding your assigned topic, thorough research and investigation are required to gather every detail of the information required to complete the report.
+To gain more insight and data regarding your assigned topic, research and investigation report are required to gather every detail of the information required to complete the report.
 Accessing copies of previous reports made will give you ideas and info on how you can construct your report outline.
 Even professional and credible journalists commence in thorough research to establish an accurate report.
 This is to ensure that the report contains dependable and non-bias information.

-3. Make a Rough Draft
+3. Make A Rough Draft

-Before writing the final draft for your report, you should create an outline for all the information that you acquired during the research.
+Before writing the final draft for your simple report, you should create an outline for all the information that you acquired during the research.
 Classify the main topic, subtopics, and the supporting details from your draft and create a concise summary for each topic.
 To avoid being stalled while creating the draft, reread the conditions and the requirements of your assigned topic.
 Samples can also help in formulating ideas for your draft and will serve as a guide to form the structure of your report.

-4. Revise and Organize
+4. Revise And Organize Your Contents

 Following the format of your rough draft, arrange and organize the data and transfer the summarized information from your draft to your report sheet and adjust the formats.
 Insert additional information and make revisions if necessary to polish your report.
 Make sure that the data of your report is arranged in chronological order to buildup the interest of the audience and to avoid confusion.

-5. Wrap Up
+5. Wrapping Up

-Review the final copy of your report.
+Review the final copy of your sample report.
 Meticulously check the content of your report for grammar, vocabulary, sentence structure, and typos.
 Make necessary corrections or modifications for unsupported statements, false or inaccurate opinions, and unsure or bias language.
 Proofreading will save you from submitting a low-grade, poorly edited, and misleading report.
 Let someone reread the contents of your report to effectively erase any traces of doubts and discrepancies in your work.